FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 - Salads – Try Greek salad, wedge salads, or marinated artichoke salad.

 - Vegetables – Veggies such as mashed cauliflower, roasted vegetables, or bacon wrapped green beans work great.

 - Soups – Soups such as creamy roasted cauliflower soup, Italian sausage kale soup, or vegetable soup pair well with spatchcock roast chicken.

 More Easy Roasted Chicken Recipes

-- Alarm Thermometer – A must for spatchcock chicken in the oven – and any other time you cook poultry or meat.
+- Alarm Thermometer – I love this for all my meat and poultry dishes.
 It’s hands off and ensures you’ll take it out of the oven at just the right time.
 Alternatively, an accurate instant read thermometer like this also works.

-- Baking Sheet With Rack – Using the rack ensures a crispy spatchcock roast chicken.
+- Baking Sheet With Rack – Using the rack creates air flow, ensuring the BEST crispy oven roasted spatchcock chicken.